WayneKeenan/Neutrino/README.md

 `./external_dependencies/RemoveDeps.sh`

-SDL2, SDLImage, Libconfig and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.
+SDL2, SDLImage, SDLMixer, Libconfig and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.

 ##Building